itssamuelrowe/zen-website/content/docs/packages.md

 in this package are always implicitly imported to your source files.
 Many classes such as `Object`, `Integer`, and `String` are defined in this package.

-+++
-title = "Naming Conventions for Packages" weight = 6
-+++
+## Naming Conventions for Packages

 You can use any identifier you wish to name your packages.
 However, we recommend you to follow these naming conventions when you create your packages.

- * Packages are usually named using the authors domain name.
-The domain name is written backwards to obtain the package name.
+ * Packages are usually named using the name of the project.

-   For example, imagine you own the domain `example.com`.
-You can create a package named `com.example` for all your packages.

-   Using your domain name allows you to create package names which are unique from the packages created by other programmers around the world.
+   For example, imagine you are working a text editor called Kush.
+You can create a package named `kush` for all your classes.
+Using your project name allows you to create package names which are unique from the packages created by other programmers around the world.

  * Package names are usually written in lowercase letters.
 This helps you to avoid conflicts with class names.

- * You can add other subpackages to the package named after your domain.
+ * You can add other subpackages to the package named after your project.
-   For example, you can create a program named `Tesla` and place all its source files under the `com.example.tesla` package.
+   For example, you can create a subpackage named `workspace` and place all its source files under the `kush.workspace` package.
 It can further contain other subpackages.
+However, we recommend you to work with two levels of packages to avoid convolution.